-The project is located in the traditional land use area of the Wabaseemoong Independent Nations ("WIN") for which they have stewardship under an agreement with the Province.
+The project is located in the traditional land use area of the Wabaseemoong Independent Nations ("WIN") for which they have stewardship under an agreement with the Province of Ontario.
 The Company first signed an MOU with WIN in 1999 which was renewed when the project was reactivated in 2013.
 Avalon management has been keeping WIN leadership informed on project activities and remains committed to fulfilling its community consultation obligations and partnering with WIN on business opportunities and providing training for community members.
 The Company has also consulted with the Métis Nation of Ontario and engagement is ongoing with other local Indigenous communities, regulators, and local government.

 Environmental studies of the proposed power transmission line route are planned and opportunities to reduce costs and greenhouse gas ("GHG") footprint with green energy supply are also being investigated.
 With the exception of the powerline route study, the environmental studies necessary for permitting at the pit site are largely complete, though some minor updates are planned.
-A University of Toronto Capstone Masters Project was completed to assess green energy production options and other opportunities to reduce environmental impacts.
+A University of Toronto Capstone Masters Project was completed which identified opportunities to become carbon neutral in an economic manner in the early stages of operation.
 Once applications are submitted, it is anticipated that all necessary permits for construction can be obtained in under a year.
 Construction activities for many project components can be initiated prior to receipt of all permits.

-During the quarter, additional baseline data collection was initiated in preparation for the potential to utilize the aggregate quarry as the site for the planned demonstration-scale DMS plant.
-The site is already approved for ore crushing and storage for the bulk sample, and the only additional information required is for assessment of water supply and discharge options.
+During the year, additional baseline data collection was done in preparation for the potential to utilize the aggregate quarry as the site for the planned demonstration-scale DMS plant.
+The site is already approved for ore crushing and storage for the bulk sample, and the additional information allowed a preliminary assessment of water supply and discharge options.
 Plant water use, water quality and discharge associated with the DMS plant are envisioned to be very small, reducing permitting requirements and risk.
+A preliminary site layout was prepared, and the seasonally sensitive baseline data collected can be utilized to complete the environmental assessment for the demonstration plant when required.